 Day 1 of a 4-Day Paris Itinerary

 Are you excited to get started with the first of your 4 days in Paris?

 1. Visit the Notre Dame

-Yes, even after the recent devastating fire, the Notre Dame deserves to be number one on this Paris itinerary.
+Yes, even after the devastating fire of 2019, the Notre Dame deserves to be number one on this Paris itinerary.
 The city is working hard to rebuild this incredible cathedral and therefore deserves all the attention it can get.

 Make your way to this 12th-century church and picture what it was like before the fire: its architectural beauty, ornate towers, and stain glass windows.
 Let’s hope it will be restored to its former beauty soon!